DNS-Accountants

 • If you do not generally send a tax return, you’re required to register by 5 October following the tax year you had the income.

-• Once you register you’ll then receive a letter telling you what to do next.
+• Once you register, you’ll then receive a letter telling you what to do next.

 Conclusion

-Dividend distribution has to be according to the percentage of the company shares owned by each shareholder, which means that if you own half of the company shares you should get fifty percent of each dividend distribution.
-For an effective dividend distribution, each shareholder should be provided with a dividend voucher with all required details like name of the shareholders, his contribution in terms of number of shares, his name and address, the amount of tax credit, the net dividend being paid etc.
+Dividends to be paid out must be agreed by all the directors of the company and noted.
+For an effective dividend distribution, each shareholder should be provided with a dividend voucher with all required details like name of the shareholders, their contribution in terms of number of shares, their name and address, the net dividend being paid etc.

 "This article was correct at the date of publication.
 It is intended for general purposes only and does not constitute legal or professional advice.
 Independent professional advice should be sought before proceeding with any transaction".